Yandex Cloud

 • --clear-secure-key: Parameter for disabling secure token access.

-1. Open the Terraform configuration file and delete the secure_key and enable_ip_url_signing parameters from the section with the CDN resource description:
+1. Open the Terraform configuration file and delete the secure_key and enable_ip_url_signing properties from the section with the CDN resource description:

 resource "yandex_cdn_resource" "my_resource" {